SocialDesignHouse/jquery.eightTracks/README.md

     $.eightTracks.startMix(mix.id);
     //or $.eightTracks.startMix(mix);

-    //this will retrieve the first track for the mix, you can send either a mix object or mix id
+This will retrieve the first track for the mix, you can send either a mix object or mix id.

-    //you can add a listener for the 'mixStarted' event to get the track info
+You can add a listener for the `mixStarted` event to get the track info

     $('body').on('mixStarted', function(e, mix, track) {
         //console.log(mix);
         //console.log(track);